AirTag: Criticism

+Use by stalkers

-Despite Apple's including technologies to help prevent unwanted tracking or stalking, The Washington Post found that it was "frighteningly easy" to bypass the systems put in place.
-It has been described as 'a gift to stalkers'.
-Concerns included the built-in audible alarm taking three days to sound, and the fact that most Americans had Android devices that would not receive alerts about nearby AirTags that iPhone devices receive.
+Despite Apple's inclusion of technologies to help prevent unwanted tracking or stalking, The Washington Post found that it was "frighteningly easy" to bypass the systems put in place.
+It has been described as "a gift to stalkers".
+Concerns included the built-in audible alarm taking three days to sound (since reduced to 8–24 hours), and the fact that most Americans had Android devices that would not receive alerts about nearby AirTags that iPhone devices receive.
 AirTags cannot have most of their components replaced correctly, but it has been found that AirTags with their speakers forcibly removed from the rest of the components were being used to track people.
 The AirTag cannot detect this change, making it harder for people to find out that an AirTag had been stalking them.
-AirTags with their speakers removed have been found for sale on sites like eBay and Etsy.
-In January 2022, BBC News spoke to six women who stated that they found unregistered AirTags inside things such as cars and bags.
+AirTags with their speakers removed have been found for sale on sites such as eBay and Etsy.
+In January 2022, BBC News spoke to six women who stated that they had found unregistered AirTags inside belongings such as cars and bags.

 In late 2021, Apple released an app called Tracker Detect on the Google Play Store to help users of Android 9 or later to discover unknown AirTags near them in a "lost" state and potentially being used for malicious tracking purposes.
-However, the app does not run in the background.
+The app does not run in the background.

 In February 2022, Apple added a warning for users setting up their AirTag, notifying them that using the device to track people is illegal and the device is only meant for tracking personal belongings.
-It will take between 8-24 hours for an AirTag to chirp if it has been separated from its owner.
+The AirTag chirps within 8 to 24 hours if it has been separated from the device it is paired with.